Working!!: Others

-Yōhei's twin sister, and another member of Kyōko's old gang.
-She is currently working as an insurance agent and is easily embarrassed by her past looks.
-She presently wears red business attire and brown hair, though she used to have puffy blonde-dyed hair and yankee schoolgirl attire.
-Like her brother, she is more than willing to avail herself to Kyoko should her leader call for her help.
-Mitsuki is also highly protective of Yachiyo, developing a dislike of Jun as a result of his romantic interest in Yachiyo as well as his correct assertion that Mitsuki's attitude towards Yachiyo is the reason why Yachiyo has not become self-sufficient.
+Mitsuki is Yōhei's twin sister and another member of Kyōko's old gang.
+She works as an insurance agent and is easily embarrassed by her past looks.
+Mitsuki is also over-protective of Yachiyo, developing a dislike of Jun as a result of his romantic interest in Yachiyo as well as his correct assertion that Mitsuki's attitude towards Yachiyo is the reason why Yachiyo has not become self-sufficient.